 Well, those are some of my thoughts.
 What did you like most about Jim’s introduction?
 What themes are you most interested in paying attention to as we read Jim’s book together?

 This entry was posted on March 1, 2013 at 2:50 pm and is filed under On studying, Scripture topics.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 13 Responses to “The Life of Holiness: Introduction”